purestorage/4grep/README.md

 ## 4grep Log
 When 4grep finishes its search, certain statistics will be recorded in 4grep's own log file.
 This will help to spot patterns between searches and hopefully optimize for the 90% case in the future.
+This logfile is stored in /path/to/index/.4grep.log.

 ## Other Tools Used by 4grep